wix/cli-app-templates/custom-products-catalog/README.md

 After the app is created you can build it, which allows you to:

 + Create a preview to share with others.
-+ Release new versions of your app on the Developers Center.
++ Release new versions of your app in your [app dashboard](https://dev.wix.com/apps/my-apps).

 ### Build the app